Suunto Run

 Products reviewers directly compared with this model, grouped into quick takeaways.

-• Better: ecosystem and smart features The Suunto Run is framed as strong hardware, while Garmin has the stronger ecosystem and smart features.
+• Better: ecosystem and smart features The reviewer says Suunto has stronger hardware if optical HR is excluded, but Garmin has the better ecosystem and smart features.

 Feature Scorecards